Wednesday, July 25, 2012

 Chocks Away.......

 Well here we are, GS raising a sweat just doing the dishes.
 But we just don’t care.
-We are in Gibraltar.
-Yes, nestled under the famous rock in a tidy marina berth.
+Were in Gibraltar.
+Yes indeed, nestled under the World's most famous rock in a tidy marina berth.

 After a rocky ride from Lagos, we set WJ3’s hook (after remembering to switch the windlass on…whoops!) in Portimao in time to celebrate his Captainship’s birthday.
 Pleas to Immigration officials to have our stay in Portugal extended early fell on deaf ears.
 So, wagon ho, let’s gets this show on the road.
 Gibraltar here we come!